 The main event

 The nervous system is an electrical system, consisting of electrical impulses transmitted around the body.
 Electrical systems have storage components such as batteries and capacitors.
-There are some organs in the body that lend themselves well to electrical storage, such as the intestines.
-It could well be that they serve a major role in the storage of emotional energy.
+There is one organ in the body that lends itself very well to electrical storage, that being the intestines.
+The intestines consist of a long cylindrical tube, five to seven meters long, with an inner and an outer surface.
+The entire surface area of the intestines is something in the order of 4,500 square metres.
+That surface provides ample opportunity for the accumulation of electrical charge, and of a potential difference in polarity between the inner and outer surfaces, creating a very weak, albeit, very large, electrical capacitor.
+It could well be that this storage capacity serves a major role in the storage of emotional energy in the human body.
 This is something that can only be understood better with suitable research and investigation.

 In my youth, I had difficulty holding down a job because of repressed emotions in relation to the people around me.
 Because I was unable to respond to even the small interpersonal demands put upon me by my workmates, I would gradually get more and more pent up with stored emotion until I could stand it no more and would have to quit.
-A new job would mean a clean slate with no emotional baggage, however it also prevented me from embarking on any kind of career.
-Instead I made that my career and since then I have studied and learnt about stored emotion so that I have been able to process and channel it constructively.
-Now I can maintain constructive and prolonged relationships with people and have a career.
+A new job would mean a clean slate with no emotional baggage, however it also prevented me from embarking on any kind of stable ongoing career.
+Having studied and learnt about stored emotion, I have been able to process and channel it constructively and now I have a career and more prolonged relationships with people.